konsumer/template-templates/README.md

 }))
 ```

-I might use this technique in a lambda, for example, if I don't want to include `template-templates` in the output, and I don't want to worry about how to work with the filesystem.
+I might use this technique, for example, if I don't want to include `template-templates` in the output, and I don't want to worry about how to work with the filesystem.